 Knicks' Damyean Dotson: Questionable with illness

-Dotson (illness) is considered questionable for Thursday's game against Orlando, Ian Begley of SNy reports.
+Dotson (illness) is officially listed as questionable for Wednesday's contest against the Wizards, Ian Begley of SportsNet New York reports.

-Several Knicks are currently battling injuries, but there's hope Dotson will be able to fight through and play Thursday night.
-Dotson has been a regular in the rotation for most of the season, though he's not fantasy-relevant in standard-sized leagues.
-Over his last eight games, Dotson is averaging 11.5 points and 2.0 rebounds per game.
+Although Dotson was available to play Sunday against Hawks despite his illness, his status is in question once again for Wednesday's tilt with the Wizards.
+However, even if Dotson is available, do not expect the 25-year-old to see significant minutes, as he has failed to see any floor time over the past two games.

 More News